Commentary on Luke 10:19 on a Christian’s authority over Satan and his devils

 Delivering demonized Christians and possessed unbelievers

-Deliverance author Richard Ing experienced the power and authority of Christ when delivered demonized Christians and demon-possessed unbelievers.
-Apostle Paul commanded a demonic spirit to come out of the young girl (Acts 16:18).
+‘Spiritual Warfare’ author Richard Ing experienced the power and authority of Christ when they delivered demonized Christians and demon-possessed unbelievers.

-Jesus also warned in verse 20 that we should not rejoice in the ability to command demons to leave because it leads to pride (exorcism).
+He warned in verse 20 that we should not rejoice in the ability to command demons to leave because it leads to pride (exorcism).
 Instead, we rejoice because our names are written in heaven.
-Demons who were angels are condemned.